McPerry11/McPerry11/README.md

 ## Mack Perry L. Co ([@McPerry11](https://github.com/McPerry11))

-Package Specialist - SAP BASIS new hire in IBM Solutions Delivery, Inc. Graduated with a degree of B.S. in Computer Science from University of the East - Manila, and also the former team leader of the Research & Development Unit at University of the East - College of Computer Studies and Systems (UE-CCSS) for 3 years.
+Package Specialist - SAP BASIS in IBM Solutions Delivery, Inc. Graduated with a degree of B.S. in Computer Science from University of the East - Manila, and also the former team leader of the Research & Development Unit at University of the East - College of Computer Studies and Systems (UE-CCSS) for 3 years.
 Aims to utilize and gain more knowledge, skills, and experiences by creating software solutions for real-world problems.

 ## Languages & Tools
 ### What I already know...